About Services Process Scope Regulatory Updates Legal Notice Privacy Policy Contact

 Who is affected All manufacturers, importers and distributors placing CE-marked products on the EU market . the NLF underpins RED, LVD, EMC, Machinery, PPE, PED, MDR and 22 other EU product acts

 Action Monitor Commission legislative proposal expected Q3 2026.
-Begin assessing DPP readiness as a replacement for Declaration of Conformity across your product portfolio.
+Assess DPP readiness and possible digital conformity information requirements across the product portfolio.

 RED August 2025